Installation Guide

 If you are using a package manager other than Homebrew, follow the documentation for that package manager to install Python 3.
 If you have chosen to not install a package manager, you may use the Python Software Foundation installer for the latest version of Python 3.

-In a Terminal window, at the command prompt (a line terminated with a $ character and a flashing cursor), type:
+In a Terminal window, at the command prompt (a line terminated with a $ character and a flashing cursor), install Python by typing:

 brew install python3